Our goal at Aspen Grove Montessori School is to inspire, educate and empower the next generation of global citizens.

 As principal, my objective is to drive the school, model for its teachers these passions and aspirations, and to instill within them the importance of building strong relationships between children, families and staff.
 Strong parent-teacher relationships, communication and understanding are paramount to providing a successful, positive, nurturing educational experience for the child.

 We are honored to receive much praised from the community and our waiting list have grown substantially.
 It’s never too early to sign up on our waitlist so we can do our best to accommodate your needs and welcome you into our school family.
 There is no fee associated with signing up on our waitlist.

 If you are interested in joining our Toddler program, we recommend signing up on our waitlist about 6 months – 1 year prior to anticipated start date.

-For Casa program, our intakes will be available in every March/April for the school year to start in September.
+For Casa program, our intakes will be available in every February for the upcoming school year to start in September.

 Step 1.
 Visiting the School (Schedule a private tour, or visit our open house)

 The admissions process is designed to help you learn everything about our school, and at the same time help us become better acquainted with you and your child.
 This is the perfect opportunity to ask specific questions pertaining to your child.